peterpeterparker/daviddalbusco.com/src/blog/firebase-storage-gotchas.md

 ### Format: Storage References

-To access a public file or a private one for with a granted rule access, the Storage URL could be made of the following parts:
+To access a public file or a private one, with a granted rule access, the Storage URL could be made of the following parts:

 ```html
 <img src={`https://firebasestorage.googleapis.com/v0/b/${projectId}.appspot.com/o/${encodeURIComponent(path)}?alt=media`}/>